LTU-Machine-Learning/Analysis-of-Deep-Perceptual-Loss-Networks/src/perceptual_metric/README.md

 ### Parameters
 These parameters are shared between ```experiment.py``` and ```augmentations.py``` Besides ```--loss_nets```, ```--extraction_layers```, ```--no_multilayer```, ```--variants```, and ```--repetitions``` all parameters are by default the same as those used in the experiments.
-Using ```--use_experiment_setup``` will automatically use the loss networks and layers that were used in the paper (and overwrite those parameters if they are provided).
+Using ```--use_experiment_setup``` will automatically use the loss networks and layers that were used in the paper and overwrite those parameters if they are provided (the paper that this repo is for, not the original work).
 Running ```python experiments.py --help``` will give a list of all the available parameters.

 #### Loss Networks